 Part 2 Cosmetic Products

-In Indonesia, cosmetics are products that are intended for use on the outside of the human body (epidermis, hair, nails, lips and external genital organs), teeth and mouth mucous membranes, primarily to cleanse, alter the appearance and/or improve body odor or protect or maintain the body in good condition. (click to see all types of cosmetic products)
+In Indonesia, cosmetics are products that are intended for use on the outside of the human body (epidermis, hair, nails, lips and external genital organs), teeth and oral mucous membranes, primarily to cleanse, fragrance, alter the appearance and/or improve body odor or protect or maintain the body in good condition. (click to see all types of cosmetic products)

 2 Manufacturer Obligation